Manvanthakash/CognoRise-Infotech/README.md

 # Brochure: Explore the Wild Hearts Of India

 This repository contains the UI design files for the "Explore the Wild Hearts of India" brochure.
-The design aims to provide an immersive and informative experience for users, highlighting India's diverse wildlife through intuitive navigation and visually appealing layouts.
+The design aims to provide an immersive and informative experience for users, highlighting India's diverse wildlife through visually appealing layouts.

 **Features**

 Engaging Visuals: High-quality images and illustrations to captivate users.
 Informative Content: Detailed sections on various wildlife species.

 **Contents**

 Design Files: Figma files with all layouts.
 Assets: Images, icons, and illustrations used in the design.

 **Usage**